All you need to know about Applicant Tracking Systems (ATS)

 5. What features do you need?

 Features like social media and automated emails may come in handy.
 Are you a hiring manager that needs to send automated emails to save the human resources department time?
 Want to check out your future candidates on Facebook or Twitter?
 There are a lot of unique features that may be of use to you.
-Do some research on what different applicant tracking systems offer.

 Applicant tracking systems are very choosy and can pass over quality job candidates